instill-ai/component/.github/CONTRIBUTING.md

 ### Development

-When you want to contribute with a new connector or operator, you need to create the configuration files and implement the `Component` interface.
+When you want to contribute with a new connector or operator, you need to create the configuration files and implement the required component interfaces.

 #### `config` files